rismical-dev/rismical-dev.github.io/README.md

 ![rismical_logo](image/RISMiCal_Logo.png)

 # About RISMiCal
-The reference interaction site model integrated calculator, RISMiCal, provide the RISM and 3D-RISM program codes with support tools for input generation and output analysis.
+The reference interaction-site model integrated calculator, RISMiCal, provide the RISM and 3D-RISM program codes with support tools for input generation and output analysis.
 This package contains three types of 3D-RISM codes.
 There are two types of 3D-RISM code: 3D-RISM code that runs on the CPU embedded in the RISMiCal itself and 3D-RISM code for (single and multi) GPUs provided as an external program.